atulbhartiproff/dis-manager/README.md

 - Can look through and detect if somebody has send a message including a certain sad phrase.
 Then it goes on to reply with any of the random consolation quote.

+- Added Keyword that will recommend Movies.
+[Return Invalid API key]

+- Added Keyword that can auto detect language of a sentence.
+[Returns an error]

 - Adding More soon...

+### Errors and Problems

+I will have to look through API and JSON files to find out whats the error with these API calls.

+It returns weird garbage errors or Invalid API Keys.

+Will look thrugh after exams.